ObjGTK/gir2objc/FAQ.md

 It's the only object-oriented language supported by clang and gcc that's not C++.

 Seriously: It's nice, clean, simple, mature and delightful to use.
+It compiles fast and produces small binaries.
 If you've not used it before you will love its verbous and `[splendid syntax]`.

+Investigating the GObject way of doing things you may get the impression it was modeled very closely to the concepts of Objective-C. So when you use Objective-C with an GObject based API it looks like GObject feeling home.

 ## Why ObjFW?